leandrosouzalsti/ictus/README.md

 ## Documentation 📜

-Check GitHub [Wiki](https://github.com/themeselection/materio-vuetify-vuejs-admin-template-free/wiki) of this repo
+Check GitHub [Wiki](https://github.com/themeselection/Ictus-vuetify-vuejs-admin-template-free/wiki) of this repo

 ## Browser Support 🖥️

-- Materio Vuetify VueJS Free Admin Template is built to work best in the latest desktop and mobile and tablet browsers
+- Ictus Vuetify VueJS Free Admin Template is built to work best in the latest desktop and mobile and tablet browsers

 - Chrome (latest)
 - FireFox (latest)